Roundball Classic: Founding

 Tim Tormey, a friend and business mentor to Pat DiCesare, initiated a meeting between DiCesare and Al Abrams.
 Abrams was the senior sports editor for the Pittsburgh Post-Gazette and the president of the Dapper Dan Club, a charitable organization associated with the Post-Gazette.
 Having Abrams involved meant sponsorship for the game as well as months of sports coverage in the Post-Gazette leading up to the game.
 Abrams agreed to have the Dapper Dan Club sponsor the game, but DiCesare had to guarantee Abrams that he would cover any monetary losses and that a portion of the proceeds would go the Dapper Dan Club charities.
-DiCesare booked a date for the first game to be played on March 26, 1965 at the Civic Arena.
+DiCesare booked a date for the first game to be played on March 26, 1965, at the Civic Arena.

 The first game suffered a major recruiting loss when the premier recruit in the nation, Lew Alcindor (later known as Kareem Abdul-Jabbar) declined their offer to play in the game.
 His coach would not allow him to play.
 Otherwise, Vaccaro had succeeded in getting big time high school talent from Pennsylvania and the rest of the United States.
 The format for the first game featured the National All-Stars vs. the Pennsylvania All-Stars at 9pm with a preliminary game that featured the Western Pennsylvania All Stars vs. City Catholic All-Stars game at 7pm.
 More than 10,000 fans attended the first game.

 Growth

 In the early years, the game quickly gained greater media coverage and a bigger fan following.
 The game was important for recruiting purposes as hundreds of colleges coaches and even pro scouts attended the game.
 It was known to be the "premier high school basketball attraction in the entire nation".

 The most popular years were in the 1970s and early 1980s with a record crowd of almost 17,000 fans in 1977.
 In 1985 the matchup was slated as the East US All-Stars vs. the West US All-Stars.
 Some believed that changing the format and eliminating the Pennsylvania All-Stars compromised the attendance of the game.
 The attendance declined slightly in the mid to late 1980s, but the game still received national attention.
 It was well represented by all of the major recruiting figures in college basketball, and well respected in the sport of basketball.
 ESPN continued to broadcast the game yearly.
-Ultimately, the game was hurt by the emergence of other high school All Star games that followed – most notably the McDonald's High School All-Star game (McDonald's All-American Team) that began in 1977.
+Ultimately, the game was hurt by the emergence of other high school All Star games that followed – most notably the McDonald's High School All-American Game that began in 1977.
 Also, the NCAA enacted a rule that restricted athletes to play in only two All-Star games.